 Related to MSO, CS-UAS.2000 (a) is to be interpreted that each individual UA remains within this MTOM range.

-(e) Depending on the configuration of the individual UAS and the UAs in MSO, the requirements in this Annex B may replace and/or complement the requirements in CS-UAS.2600 to 2615 where required.
-The assumption on which this Annex B is based, is that the UAs taking part in MSO are not individually controlled by the crew, i.e. the participating UAs may be managed by the crew by setting the strategic goal.
+Depending on the configuration of the individual UAS and the UAs in MSO, the requirements in this Annex B may replace and/or complement the requirements in CS-UAS.2600 to 2615 where required.